carpentries-incubator/docker-introduction/_episodes/01-introduction.md

 - "What are containers, and why might they be useful to me?"
 objectives:
 - "Show how software depending on other software leads to configuration management problems."
-- "Identify the problems that software installation problems can pose for research."
+- "Identify the problems that software installation can pose for research."
 - "Give two examples of how containers can solve software configuration problems."
 keypoints:
 - "Almost all software depends on other software components to function, but these components have independent evolutionary paths."
-- "Projects involving many software components can rapidly run into a combinatoric explosion in the number of software version configurations available, yet only a subset of possible configurations actually works as desired."
+- "Small environments that contain only the software that's absolutely needed for a given task are easier to replicate and maintain."
+- "Critical systems that cannot be upgraded, due to cost, difficulty, etc. need to be reproduced on newer systems in a maintainable and self-documented way."
+- "Virtualization was created to allow multiple environments to run on a single computer."
+- "Virtual environments allow pipelines to leverage tools from conflicting operating systems (or even conflicting versions!) simply and reliably without additional cost or hardware."
+- "Containerization takes virtualization one step further by making even smaller environments by avoiding all but the minimum software required."
-- "Containers collect software components together and can help avoid software dependency problems."
+- "Containers are built from 'recipes' that contain the minimum software components together and the installation instructions necessary to build them."
-- "Virtualisation is an old technology that container technology makes more practical."
 - "Docker is just one software platform that can create containers and the resources they use."
 ---
 ### Disclaimers

 1. Docker is complex software used for many different purposes.
-We are unlikely to give examples that suit all of your potential ideal use-cases, but would be delighted to at least open up discussion of what those use-cases might be.
+We are unlikely to give examples that suit all of your potential ideal use-cases, but would be delighted to at least open up a discussion of what those use-cases might be.

 2. Containers are a topic that requires significant amounts of technical background to understand in detail.
 Most of the time containers, particularly as wrapped up by Docker, do not require you to have a deep technical understanding of container technology, but when things go wrong, the diagnostic messages may turn opaque rather quickly.